Monopoly Gamer: Mario Kart

 - Playercount: 2 - 4 ( expandable with more characters)

 Another Monopoly edition, another Monopoly: Gamer edition.
 Any good?
 Well, let's go over the rules and the content and see what's what.
+There's a chance this might actually be a good Mario board game!
 Also, there's a couple of extra characters available if you want more variety and be able to play more than 4 players.
 Keep an eye open at the end of this article.